6 Practical Tips for Getting Ready to Photograph Your First Wedding

 Woman pays for parking / Envato Elements

 However much time you need to get from place to place, add a reasonable buffer in case of delays or unforeseen circumstances.
-It’s better to be very early than even a late.
+It’s better to be very early than even a little late.

 If driving, be aware of your parking options for each location.
 A lot of people are going to be arriving on the big day, so car parks may fill up.
 Make sure you have an alternative and have money (particularly loose change) on you in case it’s a paid-for car park that doesn’t take contactless.